-Before the MTL646 can be commissioned it must be configured to be compatible with the host's communications format and have the required functions enabled.
+Before the MTL647 can be commissioned it must be configured to be compatible with the host's communications format and to have the required functions enabled.

-The MTL646 is configured via four of the front panel push-buttons.
+The MTL647 is configured via the four front panel push-buttons.
 All the configuration functions are contained in an easy to use menu shown in Fig 8.
 Where necessary the submenus contain on-screen prompts to guide the user through each adjustment.